niloysh/5g-monarch/README.md

 ```

 #### 2. Deploy Service Orchestrator
 The Service Orchestrator is a mock component that simulates the basic functionality of the actual service orchestrator (e.g., [ONAP](https://www.onap.org/)).
-This should remain running in the background to ensure continuous communication with Monarch components.
-We recommend using screen or tmux to keep it active in a separate session.

 To deploy the Service Orchestrator, run:

 ```bash